valerieding/Happiness-Map-App/README.md

 4. You can see the individual tests at Happiness-Map-App/unit_tests/jasmine-standalone-3.0.0/spec/MapSpec.js
 5. You can see the skeleton code for these functions at Happiness-Map-App/src/map/map.js

+Running unit tests for happiness voting:
+Unit tests for happiness voting also use jasmine.
+Follow steps 1-3 from 'Runnign unit tests for heat map'
+4. Individual unit tests are at Happiness-Map-App/unit_tests/jasmine-standalone-3.0.0/spec/vote.js